 For companies choosing not to sign the CLA, the Department would (subject to Board approval) (1) require the customers of those off-Airport companies to pick up and drop off their customers at the new ConRAC and use the APM System and (2) pay a transportation fee to the Department, that would be established to cover their customers' prorated use of the APM System.
 Transportation fee revenue from off-Airport companies would be included in Pledged Revenues and used to pay annual APM operating and capital costs.
-Because the amount of the Transportation fee has not been established by the Department, no such forecast Transportation fee revenue has been included in the financial Forecasts presented in this Report.
+Because the amount of the Transportation fee revenue has been included in the financial Forecasts presented in this Report.